 17 Eridani is a main-sequence star in the constellation of Eridanus.

 17 Eridani visual magnitude is 4.73.
-Because of its moderate brightness, 17 Eridani should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, 17 Eridani should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of 17 Eridani

 17 Eridani is situated close to the celestial equator, as such, it is at least partly visible from both hemispheres in certain times of the year.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of 17 Eridani are provided in the following table:

 The simplified sky map below shows the position of 17 Eridani in the sky: